suhas-sunder/grad_schl_spring_summer_2025/special_topics_smart_grid/MatLab/Miki and Mikano Algo.md

 % It's a crude approximation, and applying it directly causes a distortion in phase. '

-% Usually resulting in a doubling or scaling effect, just like what you saw.

-angle_deg = angle_deg/2; % Divide the resulting phase by 2 to approximately correct the doubling:

 % Plot 1: Magnitude and Phase over Time

 figure;